Generic Name: lenvatinib (len VA ti nib)

 To get a full dose, you may need to take a combination of Lenvima capsules with different amounts (strengths) of medicine in them.
 Follow your doctor's dosing instructions very carefully.

-To make swallowing easier, you may dissolve the capsules in water as follows:
+If you cannot swallow a capsule whole, dissolve the capsules in water as follows:

 Measure 1 tablespoon of water or apple juice and pour the liquid into a small glass.